AUGMXNT/llm-tracker.info-vault/_TOORG/Strix Halo.md

 - Provides `ROCmCMakeBuildToolsConfig.cmake`, satisfying `find_package()` without `sudo`.

 #### Stub out the legacy MFMA Flash-Attention kernel
-This isn't used but causes compile issues, so we skip it.
+This isn't used but causes compile issues, so we zero it out/skip it.
 ```cpp
 // ggml/src/ggml-cuda/fattn-wmma-f16.cu (replacement)
 #include "common.cuh"